-Winter Solstice at Stonehenge is a celebration of the onset of Winter and the promise of Spring on the horizon, and will happen on the 21st of December this year (2025).
-Visitors from all over the world come together to mark this event and to see the sun rise over the Historic stones.
+Winter Solstice at Stonehenge is a celebration of the onset of Winter and the promise of Spring on the horizon.
+It falls on the 21st or 22nd of December each year.
+Moreover, visitors from all over the world come together to mark this event and to see the sun rise over the Historic stones.

 Celebrate the unique experience of the winter solstice at Stonehenge, one of the world’s oldest and famous places and a UNESCO world Heritage site.
-There are two solsitice events each year, one being the Winter Solstice and the other being the Summer Solstice, the winter one being the most important and celebrated, that you can actually stand within the stones to witness this event.
+There are two solstice events each year, one being the Winter Solstice and the other being the Summer Solstice.
+For the June event, we run a summer solstice tour of Stonehenge.
+You will find it with the rest of our limited edition tours.
+Outside the solstices, small groups can still be admitted to stand among the stones; our post on inner circle access covers how that works.
+The winter one is the most important and celebrated.
+Additionally, you can actually stand within the stones to witness this event.
+Standing among them is rarer than you might think, so it is worth knowing how close you can normally get to the stones on a regular visit.

-The Ancients believed the Winter Solstice was a time of death and rebirth where spirits roamed the lands and was a celebration of the onset of winter with the promise of Spring on the horizon and its connection to the deep rhythms of nature.
-As the sun rises over the ancient stones, you will enjoy the tradition that you know is thousands of years old and the connection you will feel with the earth and all the people who have gone before.
+The Ancients believed the Winter Solstice was a time of death and rebirth, where spirits roamed the lands.
+It was a celebration of the onset of winter with the promise of Spring on the horizon, and its connection to the deep rhythms of nature.
+As the sun rises over the ancient stones, you will enjoy the tradition that you know is thousands of years old.
+Furthermore, you will feel a connection with the earth and all the people who have gone before.

 What is Stonehenge?

 Stonehenge is a prehistoric Stone structure built by the Ancient Neolithic people around 5500 years ago.
-This monument is built on Salibury plain in Wiltshire, which is a county in England.
+Our guide to visiting Stonehenge covers the site itself in more depth.
+This monument is built on Salisbury plain in Wiltshire, which is a county in England.

-This must-see Stone monument is a magical and spiritual place, and the winter solstice comes around only once a year and is held on the day marking the shortest day of the year and the longest night.
-This is caused when the Earth’s tilt reaches the furthest point from the sun and the Ancients believed the sun was suspended in the sky on these occasions.
+This must-see Stone monument is a magical and spiritual place, and the winter solstice comes around only once a year.
+It is held on the day marking the shortest day of the year and the longest night.
+This is caused when the Earth’s tilt reaches the furthest point from the sun.
+The Ancients believed the sun was suspended in the sky on these occasions.
 Today, we know that this effect is caused by the tilt of the Earth during its orbit.
-Solstice roughly translates as “sun stands still”
+Additionally, solstice roughly translates as “sun stands still.”

 Stonehenge

-Stonehenge is, in fact, the most architecturally sophisticated prehistoric stone circle in the world along with Avebury, which is 31 miles north of Stonehenge and also has stone circles employing about 180 stones.
+Stonehenge is, in fact, the most architecturally sophisticated prehistoric stone circle in the world, along with Avebury.
+Avebury is 31 miles north of Stonehenge and also has stone circles employing about 180 stones.
 It has a museum and a Neolithic burial site, which you can actually go in and see.
 Nevertheless, it is Stonehenge that attracts the attention of both various religious cultures and visitors.

 What is the event like, and who attends?